Klimaatlas/KAPy/docs/tutorials/Tutorial05.md

-# Tutorial 4 - Adding a new data source
+# Tutorial 5 - Using a shapefile-specified domain

 ## Goal

-To learn how new input data sources are configured in KAPy.
+To learn how a new shapefile is sourced and configured in KAPy.

 ## Point of departure